Black witches - True Blood

 This character’s life began in the books of Jill Murphy.
 Eventually adapted to a television series in 1998, the stories of Mildred, Enid, and Maud found new audiences in a revamped version for CBBC, ZBF, and Netflix.
 The latest Enid is played by Tamara Smart, who gives an adorable and confident performance.
 Smart’s inclusion in the cast (as well as other actors of color) undeniably makes the show more accessible to a viewers who otherwise don’t get to see themselves portrayed positively, if at all, in mainstream stories about magic.

 Enid was originally written and portrayed as white.
 Her naturally curly hair, devious grin, and eagerness to have fun — no matter the stakes — make her a delight every time she appears on screen.
 The story, at least in Season 1, doesn’t dive into tropes about race; but we do see Enid struggle with fitting in.
-The show is currently in its fourth season and available to stream on Netflix.

 The Women of Juju